boxspah/picture-shiritori/rules.md

 The drawing must resemble the word selected.
 Simply writing out the word is not a valid drawing.
 If the drawing is intended as a joke or is not literally representative of the word, other players must agree that the drawing is acceptable.
 For example, drawing a pile of poop for "physics" is only valid if other players agree that physics is poop.

-The drawing must be done at least partially by hand — fully computer-rendered graphics are not allowed, but drawing aids (e.g. shape tools) are okay.
+Players must complete their drawings at least partially by hand.
+Fully computer-rendered graphics are not allowed, but drawing aids (e.g. shape tools) are okay.
 Hardware aids, such as a drawing tablet, are allowed*.

-The drawing may only be started after the preceding player has ended their turn.
+Players can only start their drawings after the preceding player has ended their turn.
 Preparing drawings or assets in advance is not allowed.
 Selecting a colour palette ahead of time is allowed.

 ## Permitted words